snalahi/Foundations-Data-Data-Everywhere/README.md

 Destroy - Should they ever dispose of any data?
 If so, when and how?

 Stakeholders hold a stake in the project.
 They are people who have invested time and resources into a project and are interested in the outcome.

+Spreadsheets have some really useful features called formulas and functions.
+Spreadsheets enable data analysts to store, organize, sort, and filter data.
+This helps them see patterns, group information, and easily find the information they need.

+A formula is a set of instructions that performs a specific calculation using the data in a spreadsheet.

+A function is a preset command that automatically performs a specific process or task using the data in a spreadsheet.

+A query language is a computer programming language that allows you to retrieve and manipulate data from a database.

+A database is a collection of data stored in a computer system.